 Open Bible Data Home About News OET Key

-Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
-The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
-Please double-check these texts in advance before using in public.
+Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible—click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations—the older translations are further down the page (so you can read up from the bottom to trace the English translation history).
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible—please double-check these texts in advance before using in public.

-Text critical issues=none Clarity of original=clearImportance=normal(All still tentative.)
+Text critical issues=none Clarity of original=clear Importance to us=normal (All still tentative.)

 ⇔ and their backs be bent through all time.’![]()

-OET-LVLet_be_darkened the eyes of_them, which not to_be_seeing, and the back of_them through all time bend.
+OET-LV Let_be_darkened the eyes of_them, which not to_be_seeing, and the back of_them through all time bend.

-SR-GNTΣκοτισθήτωσαν οἱ ὀφθαλμοὶ αὐτῶν, τοῦ μὴ βλέπειν, καὶ τὸν νῶτον αὐτῶν διὰ παντὸς σύγκαμψον.”
+SR-GNT Σκοτισθήτωσαν οἱ ὀφθαλμοὶ αὐτῶν, τοῦ μὴ βλέπειν, καὶ τὸν νῶτον αὐτῶν διὰ παντὸς σύγκαμψον.” ‡

 (Skotisthaʸtōsan hoi ofthalmoi autōn, tou maʸ blepein, kai ton nōton autōn dia pantos sugkampson.”)